Strays Like Us is a 1998 middle grade novel by American author Richard Peck. (155 pages)

 NARRATION AND VIEWPOINT OF STRAYS LIKE US

 Written in first person, Molly Moberly looks back to an earlier time in her life.
 At the time of ‘writing’, she is older and wiser.
 We are constantly reminded that this is written by an older person looking back.
 As a narrator, the older Molly is able to hint at differences between what is ‘true’ and what is ‘perceived’ by herself at the time.
-She is also able to tantalisingly foreshadow the reveals by telling the reader that there are secrets about this apparent utopia waiting to be uncovered.
+She is also able to tantalisingly foreshadow the reveals by telling the reader that there are secrets about this snail under the leaf setting waiting to be uncovered.

 Will wouldn’t have to pay because of what happened to his dad.
 That’s what I thought because that’s what I wanted to think.

 The Kirkus reviewer describes this form of narration as ‘abrupt and somewhat detached’ and also ‘wistful’ and ‘ingenuous’, showing that when it comes to picking your narrative technique, you simply cannot please everyone.
 However, Kirkus does admit that the narration ‘gains strength’ as the story progresses.